TKESuperDave/PayaServices/Authorization Gateway/Process.md

 Extensible Markup Language (XML) is used to send data packet requests to the Authorization Gateway and to receive a response back.
 Simple Object Access Protocol (SOAP) is used for XML message exchange over HTTPS.
 The Authorization Gateway also employs a custom SOAP header for authentication information.

-XML Schema Definitions (XSDs) are used by the Authorization Gateway to validate data packet requests sent by the client.
+XML Schema Definitions (XSDs) are used by the Authorization Gateway to validate the XML used in the data packet requests sent by the client.
 Each terminal will be assigned a published XSD based on the terminal settings.
 If a data packet request does not conform to its assigned XSD a failed Validation Message response will be returned, otherwise the data packet will be processed as requested.

 ### **Table of Contents**